ccollicutt/ccollicutt.github.io/_posts/2021-12-01-dev-experience-doppler-secrets.md

 ## tl;dr

 I really like Doppler.
 I like pretty much everything about it.
 I like how it's setup, I like how it guides you through using it.
 I like that it has a CLI that I can integrate with everything.
 I like that it had examples for Firebase.
 Looks like there are integrations for Netlify and Vercel (two services I plan on checking out).
+I also like that it will copy secrets to each environment, and let you know when environments have secrets that don't exist in other environments.

 It's just a really well thought out secrets as a service, and I've only--just barely--scratched the surface of using it.